BJMdotNET/prince-docs/lists/minneapolis-star-tribune-2019-06.md

 ----

- - [**"Remembering when Prince wrote that song for you"**](http://www.startribune.com/remembering-when-prince-wrote-that-song-for-you/510818462/) by MESFIN FEKADU (Associated Press) - 4 June 2019 ([mirror](https://web.archive.org/web/*/http://www.startribune.com/remembering-when-prince-wrote-that-song-for-you/510818462/))
+ - [**"Remembering when Prince wrote that song for you"**](http://www.startribune.com/remembering-when-prince-wrote-that-song-for-you/510818462/) by Mesfin Fekadu (Associated Press) - 4 June 2019 ([mirror](https://web.archive.org/web/*/http://www.startribune.com/remembering-when-prince-wrote-that-song-for-you/510818462/))

     > By the mid-1980s, the Bangles were already a successful band, touring across the world with airplay on college radio, but they hadn't hit the mainstream in a major way.
 That's when Prince gave them the gift of a lifetime by crafting a perfect piece of pop confection known to the masses as “Manic Monday.”
     >